- Age group: 5th - 7th graders

 Still have questions? email Heidi.

-The Registration Fee goes towards purchasing training materials, subsidizing Team Apparel costs, paying our Junior Nordic Team coaches and a paying a portion of the Youth Program Director's salary.
+Registration Fees go towards purchasing training materials, subsidizing Team Apparel costs, paying our Junior Nordic Team Head Coaches, Devo and Senior Coaches and a portion of the Youth Program Director's wages.